 - Selling Silver Futures to Profit from a Fall in Silver Prices

 - Silver Put Option Trading Basics

 - Hedging Against Rising Silver Prices with Silver Futures

 - Hedging Against Falling Silver Prices with Silver Futures

 How to Start Trading Silver Options

-To buy or sell silver options, you need to open a trading account with a broker that handles futures options trades.
+To buy or sell silver options, you need to open a trading account with a broker that handles futures options.
 Most online brokerages out there only deal with stocks and stock options.
-Only a few such as TD Ameritrade lets you trade futures and futures options as well.
-TD Ameritrade also provide a virtual trading platform where beginners can try out futures and options trading in real market conditions without using real money.
+Only a few such as E*TRADE Securities lets you trade futures and futures options as well.